 Democrats shook their heads when Trump boasted in his convention speech four years ago: “I alone can fix it.”
 Yet Trump has already done a prodigious amount of “fixing” on taxes, climate, judicial appointments.
 He has eviscerated regulatory agencies.
 Although his “cruelties, collusions, corruptions, and crimes” are legion, he has delivered for his most powerful backers.
 If Trump holds on to the White House, he’ll do more of the same, and worse, to ensure that no future administration will bring him and his cronies to justice.

-Still, the point is not just the magnitude of Trump’s evil — that’s a two-dimensional political assessment.
+Still, the point is not just the magnitude of Trump’s evil — that’s a one-dimensional political assessment.
 We are engaged in a multidimensional Gramscian war of position, building strategic alliances with working-class forces that can ultimately wield hegemonic political power.

 Trump’s continuation in power would make Left progress impossible.
 Every movement for social justice — whether focused on climate, race, workers’ rights, Indigenous sovereignty, reproductive rights, policing, or international solidarity — would be attacked and pushed into a defensive posture if not silenced, jailed, and forced underground.

 “Preservation and expansion of democratic space is crucial if the working class and all those damaged by capitalism are to have the most favorable conditions to organize for power,” writes radical strategist Max Elbaum.
 And says Angela Davis, this election “will be about choosing a candidate who can be most effectively pressured into allowing more space for the evolving anti-racist movement.”

 As Elbaum urges, the Left has much to gain by aligning with the “labor, racial justice, climate justice, gender justice, immigrant rights, LGBTQ, tenant rights, public health and other organizations that will be going all-out to beat Trump.”